 Dive for Peace Day 28 June 2014

 Tangible heritage sites and their artefacts represent a unique access to the past and allow enhancing knowledge and understanding.
 World War I underwater cultural sites bear witness of human tragedies generated by this international conflict and remind humanity of the need to preserve peace.
 Many of them are however today threatened by treasure-hunting and metal recovery.
-The visits to significant submerged World War I sites shall call attention to this situation.
+The visits to significant submerged World War I sites called attention to this situation.

 News on the UNESCO Dive for Peace Day - 28 June 2014